exasol/script-languages/exaudfclient/docs/script_options_design.md

 ## Design Requirements

-This section outlines the specific design requirements linked to the high-level requirements, detailing the solutions and methods to achieve them.
+This section outlines the specific design requirements linked to the high-level requirements, detailing the implementation and methods to achieve them.

 ### Parser Implementation
 `dsn~parser-implementation~1`

-Implementation of the parser using [ctpg](https://github.com/peter-winter/ctpg), an open-source parser library.
+Implement the parser using [ctpg](https://github.com/peter-winter/ctpg), an open-source parser library.
 This library will be used to define Lexer and Parser Rules in C++ code, ensuring no additional runtime dependencies exist.

 Needs: req
 Covers: